 - Statuesque Stunner

-- Woman in White: Seems to be associated with wedding dresses.
+- Wight in a Wedding Dress: Seems to be associated with wedding dresses.
 She wears one the first time we see her, and the promotional art pictures her with one too ◊.
 Justified, considering what actually happened on her wedding day...

 Wife of Jérôme, mother to Léna and Camille.
 After Camille's death, she saw the rest of her family crumble and this has left her with a sentiment of powerlessness.
 Her relationship with Léna is strained and she forced Jérôme to move out of their house when his alcoholism became too much to handle.
 She found an unexpected savior in Pierre, who provided her the emotional support she wanted so desperately.
 Their relationship is very ambiguous (though it seems platonic at the moment) and she has grown very religious.
 She prayed every day for Camille to come back and interprets her return as God fulfilling her greatest wish.

 - Mama Bear: Shoots Frédéric in retaliation after he shoots Camille.